Adel-Bagurudeen/AI_Chatbot_Project/README.md

 # AI Chatbot

 ## Project Overview
-This project is a simple, rule-based AI chatbot developed as part of **NSP NEXUS Week 4**.
+This project is a simple, rule-based AI chatbot.
 It is implemented in Python and features as graphical user interfaces.
 The chatbot responds to predefined user inputs and maintains a history of conversations.

 ---